The current procedure came into force on 1st June 2007.

-The Immigration Office registers the asylum application and investigates whether Belgium is responsible for processing the asylum application (Dublin examination).
-If another Member State is responsible, Belgium can transfer the asylum seeker to this Member State.
-If this is not the first asylum application, the Office looks at whether the foreigner is providing any new and relevant elements to support the new application (examination of multiple applications).
-At this stage, the asylum seeker only makes a short statement and completes a standard questionnaire.
+The Immigration Office registers the application and investigates whether Belgium is responsible for processing the application for international protection (Dublin examination).
+If another Member State is responsible, Belgium can transfer the applicant for international protection to this Member State.
+If this is not the first application for international protection, the Office looks at whether the foreigner is providing any new and relevant elements to support the new application (examination of multiple applications).
+At this stage, the applicant for international protectiononly makes a short statement and completes a standard questionnaire.

 Review and decision

-The asylum application itself is reviewed by the Commissioner General for Refugees and Stateless Persons (CGRS).
-During an interview with a CGRS employee, the asylum seeker is given the opportunity to tell his story and specify the reasons for his application.
-Then, the CGRS examines the credibility and truthfulness of the asylum seeker's statements and allow the asylum seeker to be granted the refugee status or subsidiary protection.
+The application itself is reviewed by the Commissioner General for Refugees and Stateless Persons (CGRS).
+During an interview with a CGRS employee, the applicant for international protection is given the opportunity to tell his story and specify the reasons for his application.
+Then, the CGRS examines the credibility and truthfulness of the applicant's statements and allow the applicant to be granted the refugee status or subsidiary protection.

 Since 2006, in addition to the status of refugee, there is has also been the status of 'subsidiary protection'.
-This status may be granted to asylum seekers who do not meet the criteria for recognition of their status as refugee, but who, nevertheless, are in a situation which means that a return to their home country represents a real danger for them.
+This status may be granted to applicants for international protection who do not meet the criteria for recognition of their status as refugee, but who, nevertheless, are in a situation which means that a return to their home country represents a real danger for them.

 The CGRS can then grant or refuse refugee status or subsidiary protection.
-While this investigation is ongoing, the asylum seeker receives a temporary resident's permit.
+While this investigation is ongoing, the applicant for international protection receives a temporary resident's permit.